Pathfinder Platoon: Pathfinder Platoon Selection Course

 Candidates will be teaming up with a 4-6 men team and tasked with planning and execute a typical reconnaissance mission.
 Candidates will be captured and need to go through series of mock interrogations by the instructors.
 Candidates are tested physically and mentally (SERE training).

 Further training

-After completed the Selection Course, successful candidates would complete a short indication cadres before moving onto employment training in weapons, mobility, communications and other patrol skills.
-All Pathfinder qualify as high-altitude parachutist by completing a HALO/HAHO course.
-Pathfinders who aren't already parachute trained in basic Static line jumps would first have to complete the Basic Parachute Course, before moving onto HALO/HAHO training.
+After completing the Selection Course, successful candidates would complete a short induction cadre before moving onto employment training in weapons, mobility, communications and other patrol skills.
+All Pathfinders qualify as high-altitude parachutists by completing a HALO/HAHO course.
+Pathfinders who aren't already parachute trained in basic Static line jumps would first complete the Basic Parachute Course, before moving onto HALO/HAHO training.

 Pathfinders are also sent on SERE courses for various environments such as desert, arctic and jungle.
-Members also have the option of attending sniper school, joint terminal attack controllers JTAC course and advanced surveillance courses to learn photography.
+Members also have the option of attending sniper school, joint terminal attack controllers JTAC course and advanced surveillance courses to learn photography and other technical surveillance skills.
+Depending on their patrol members also attend helicopter abseiling and fast rope instructors courses, as well as specialized medical courses often travelling to the USA or Sweden for training.
+Pathfinders also attend the special forces mobility operations course run by UKSF, along with CQB and assault breaching.
+As the platoon works at reach from other forces they are also trained in personnel recovery.